Dengue Virus: Reporting and Surveillance

 Customer Service: 800-862-1013

-Diagnosis of dengue can be complicated by the fact that Zika and chikungunya viruses are transmitted by the same mosquitoes, have overlapping geographical ranges, and have similar clinical presentations.
 Diagnosis of dengue can be challenging since many of the signs and symptoms can be similar to other viral infections.
+For example, Zika and chikungunya viruses are transmitted by the same mosquitoes as those that spread dengue virus, have overlapping geographical ranges, and have similar clinical presentations.
 Additionally, dengue IgM antibodies can cross-react with related viruses, such as Zika virus and West Nile virus, requiring confirmatory laboratory testing or convalescent specimen collection.
 A patient’s clinical signs and symptoms and risk activities can help to inform a preliminary diagnosis prior to laboratory confirmation.

 Clinical presentation of a dengue infection can range from a mild, non-specific febrile illness to severe dengue hemorrhagic fever or dengue shock syndrome.
 Severe forms of dengue typically develop after a two to seven day febrile phase, and can involve sudden onset of plasma leakage or other hemorrhagic manifestations, or shock.
 Warning signs after fever subsides indicate the need for immediate medical attention.
 These warning signs can include mucosal bleeding, persistent vomiting, liver enlargement, increase in hematocrit with decrease in platelet count, pleural effusion or ascites.
 For additional information on clinical diagnosis of dengue virus infection, visit CDC's Clinical Features of Dengue.